onerachel/Lamarckism_Enviroments/README.md

-# Investigate Lamarckism in different enviroments
+# Investigate Lamarckism in the changing environments
-We tested Lamarckism in three different environments in real world and in a mujoco based wrapper called Revolve2.
+We tested Lamarckism both in the real world and in a mujoco based wrapper called Revolve2.
 The release version of Revolve2 used in this project is v0.3.8-beta1 (https://github.com/ci-group/revolve2/releases/tag/v0.3.8-beta1).

 Parameters used in the experiments are:
 ```